 Your engineers and technical designers with little to no backend experience can build live online game features, such as community news feeds, sharing scores, and server-side combat resolution, in minutes using Lumberyard’s Cloud Canvas tool.
 With Cloud Canvas’ visual scripting interface, your team can build connected game features that access AWS services, such as DynamoDB, Lambda, S3, Cognito, SNS, and SQS.
-In minutes, game designers can create features such as granting a daily gift or sending in-game notifications without having to write a single line of code.
+In minutes, developers can create features such as granting a daily gift or sending in-game notifications without having to write a single line of code.
 Included with Cloud Canvas are samples that demonstrate how to create and deploy common online services such as a server-authenticated gift, leaderboards, in-game messages, and more.

 Lumberyard is integrated with the AWS SDK for C++, so your engineers can access the vast compute and storage of the cloud, both to connect large communities of fans in online multiplayer experiences, as well as to go beyond a single device’s capabilities to create new game experiences.
 The AWS SDK for C++ helps reduce the complexity of backend coding by providing C++ APIs for dozens of AWS services including Amazon S3, Amazon EC2, DynamoDB, and more with support for all major native platforms.
 To further accelerate development, we added functions that package up commonly implemented tasks.
 Today, this growing set of functionality makes Identity management using Cognito even easier, packages up managing background data transfer to and from Amazon S3, simplifies the usage of SQS by expressing the service directly as a queue data structure, and makes it easier to create and maintain AMI images for EC2.